 If you’re hoping to book an American Airlines flight with Avios but don’t have enough Avios points for the flight there are a couple of available options.
 For longer-haul flights you’d have the option to part pay with Avios and pay the remaining in cash.
 A discount of 10,000 Avios would increase the price by £90, effectively allowing you to buy points at 0.9p.
 Alternatively you could purchase Avios points directly from BA.
 However with a rate of 3.1p for every Avios point this really wouldn’t be worth it.

-Depending on timescales, the final option may be to consider signing up to the (free for the first year) American Express Gold card which provides a sign-up bonus of 20,000 reward points which can be transferred to Avios at a rate of 1:1.
+Depending on timescales, the final option may be to consider signing up to the (free for the first year) American Express Gold card which provides a sign-up bonus of 10,000 reward points which can be transferred to Avios at a rate of 1:1.
 With the card you’ll also receive 2 free lounge passes and travel insurance.
-You can also increase the sign-up bonus to 22,000 points if you use this link.
+You can also increase the sign-up bonus to 12,000 points if you use this link.
 You can read why I believe this is the best UK credit card for rewards in my full review here.
-You should note that at a rate of 0.9p per point this sign-up bonus could be worth somewhere in the region of £198 and that’s not including the possible added value of the travel insurance and lounge access.
+You should note that at a rate of 0.9p per point this sign-up bonus could be worth somewhere in the region of £98 and that’s not including the possible added value of the lounge access (worth circa £40).